Consulting with a financial adviser could result, on average, in a boost of over £40,000 to your savings and

 The research importantly shows that financial advice is not just for those that are better off, but can make a real difference to the quality of life in retirement for everyone.
 Financial advisers are crucial in connecting people with the right products for them and key to delivering better outcomes and experiences – as well as providing very real returns.

-If your New Year Resolution is to review your personal finances, then it’s a good idea to get in touch with your financial adviser to help you.
+It’s a good idea to get in touch with your financial adviser to help you review your personal finances.
 If you need to find a financial adviser, then Unbiased or Money Advice Service websites may help, and The Pensions Advisory Service is able to help with general queries on pensions.

 Whether you’re leaving school, considering a career change, or wanting to return to work after a break, work experience can be a real helpMORE